gameshler/Ultimate-Windows-Optimization-Guide/README.md

 This guide is continuously updated with improvements and bug fixes. <br> Make sure to always download the latest version from GitHub.

+## Usage

+1. Run `Master.ps1` script as an administrator.
+2. Follow the on-screen menu to select and execute the desired optimization scripts.
+3. Each script can be run independently and includes notes for reference.
+4. The scripts are designed to be silent and operate without user intervention.

 ## Guide

 [Video](https://youtu.be/PlACZ9Gp1xo)